-Since about 2000, the procedure has been widely recommended by physicians for patients over the age of 50 to screen for colon cancer.
+Since about 2000, the colonoscopy has been widely recommended by physicians for patients over the age of 50 to screen for colon cancer.

-Now, however, some in the medical field are calling for a change in tactic.
+But in recent years, some in the medical field have been calling for a change in tactic.
 They say there are equally effective tests available that are less invasive and less of an ordeal than a colonoscopy.

 In particular, they’re concerned the cost and hassle of a colonoscopy is discouraging people from being screened for colon cancer.